Osteoarthritis of the Hip

 You may suffer with disturbed sleep, have problems walking, have difficulty putting shoes and socks on due to stiffness, and suffer with unsteadiness or falls.
 Your hip may “give way” or feel like it is locking.
 Very commonly, muscles around the joint can waste due to lack of use leading to muscle weakness.

-Once your GP has diagnosed OA of the hip, they may prescribe medication.
+Once your GP has diagnosed Hip Osteoarthritis, they may prescribe medication.
 Painkillers will not affect the arthritis itself but should help relieve the pain and stiffness.
 You may be given painkillers like paracetamol or non-steroidal anti-inflammatory drugs (NSAIDs), such as ibuprofen.
 It is important to take NSAIDs with food, and not on an empty stomach.
 While many people have no problems, NSAIDs can cause indigestion and sometimes stomach bleeding, so you may need to be prescribed stomach medication at the same time.
 It is important to take your painkillers as prescribed by your GP to ensure they work effectively.
 If you are worried about the side effects of any of your medication speak to your doctor.
 If you can’t tolerate NSAIDs or the pain is more severe, your GP may prescribe codeine, which is often taken in combination with NSAIDs or paracetamol.

 If painkillers are not effective, depending on your symptoms, you should be referred to an orthopaedic surgeon with an interest in hips for a consultation.

 It may be appropriate for you to undergo an injection into the hip joint.
 This is a day case procedure and is done under a local anaesthetic.
 It often gives good pain relief and also serves as a diagnostic test if there is doubt about the origin of your pain.
 It is not a permanent solution however, and your pain will usually return.